nf-core/eager/docs/usage.md

   _with the same `SeqType`_ (and all other _metadata_ columns) will be concatenated together for each **Library**.
-- After mapping, and prior BAM filtering, BAM files with the same with different `SeqType` (but with all other metadata columns th esame) will be merged together for each **Library**.
+- After mapping, and prior BAM filtering, BAM files with the same with different `SeqType` (but with all other metadata columns the same) will be merged together for each **Library**.
 - After duplicate removal, BAM files with `Library_ID`s with the same `Sample_Name` and the same `UDG_Treatment` will be merged together.